 API client creation

-Note the API Key field.
-A unique API key is generated for each client.
-This key is a long string of characters.
+Note the API token field.
+A unique API token is generated for each client.
+This token is a long string of characters.
 It needs to be supplied to the client so that the client can connect to the API.
 Treat this API key as confidential information: it should be known only to the API owner and the client.

-An API key can be revoked, and a new one issued, by clicking on the Refresh button next to the key.
+An API token can be revoked, and a new one issued, by clicking on the Refresh button next to the token.

 A client can be Disabled or Enabled.
 A disabled client cannot call any APIs.
 Moving the slider right will switch the client's status to Enabled, after which he/she will be allowed to make API calls.